qwert9203/simpleros/README.md

 # simpleros
-ROS but it's (will be) a python library
+ROS but it's (will be) a python library with no external libraries

 This "library" has a similar architecture to ROS1, but the middleware layer is mostly handled by python itself.

-## "installation"
-copy node.py

 ## Introduction